Deudly/SandboxTool/README.md

 - Download NW http://nwjs.io/
 - Clone the repository to a local folder
 - For execute the project: Open the project folder with NW

+# How to execute it?
+- Download NW http://nwjs.io/, drag & drop this project to NW.exe